Logo

 There’s a good article by fellow MVP Mariano Gomez describing how checklinks works.
 The short version is checklinks is intended to find and resolve issues in tables such as removing orphaned records etc. where the application code, for one reason or another, did not do that itself in the first place.

 Here is the corresponding after-checklinks screenshot.
-The number of records in the top section of the previous screenshot are the same records in the error message that were removed.
+The number of records in the top section of the previous screenshot is the same records in the error message that were removed.
 Some were duplicates, with a DCSTATUS of 1 as well as another record with a DCSTATUS of 2.
-What likely happened is the docs that were duplicated were posted but the process didn’t remove or update the DCSTATUS 1 record like it should have.
+What likely happened is the docs that were duplicated were posted but the process didn't remove or update the DCSTATUS 1 record like it should have.
 For the records that were simply orphans, they could be docs that were deleted before posting.
-It’s pretty common that a user starts a transaction and gets sidetracked, deletes it but the record number didn’t get removed for some reason.
+It's pretty common that a user starts a transaction and gets sidetracked, and deletes it but the record number didn't get removed for some reason.

-How can you check this yourself?
+How can a user check this?

 The tables in checklinks are findable via Resource Descriptions in GP (Dynamics GP menu > Tools > Resource Descriptions > Tables).
 If I look at Sales > By Table Display name. this is what I see, with the corresponding SQL table name right there for me to query.